mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/python-primer-101-chapter-4.md

 examples.]{.content}

 [Apart from implementing the native Python functions, Rhino adds a number of extra ones for us to use.
-The current RhinoScript helpfile for Rhino5 claims a total number of about 800 additional functions, and new ones are added frequently.
+The current RhinoScriptSyntax helpfile for Rhino5 claims a total number of about 800 additional functions, and new ones are added frequently.
 Rhino's built in functions are referred to as "methods".
 They behave exactly the same as Python procedures although